 The challenge: developing new services for manufacturers

-For 40 years, the Lille-based company Airflux has specialized in the distribution and maintenance of compressed air equipment, nitrogen generators, industrial extraction systems and chillers for both the industrial and medical sectors.
+For 40 years, the Lille-based company Airflux has specialized in the distribution and maintenance of compressed air equipment, nitrogen generators, industrial extraction systems and chillers for both the industrial and medical sectors in compressed air, HVAC and energy optimization of installations.
 With 250 staff working across 32 service locations, Airflux operates throughout France, serving 15,000 customers nationwide.

 Primarily made up of technical experts, Airflux had observed that designing new and innovative services would present a significant advantage in a highly competitive and strategic sector.
 In the industrial fluids sector, companies need to offer tools that facilitate continuous improvements in site security and maintenance – a feat made possible through the Internet of Things and its faithful sidekick: smart data processing.